minprog/programmeren-2/problems/queue/lab/README.md

 Before you go on, copy the class definition from above into the editor on the right.
 You can also copy the testing code.

 We have now defined the *class interface* in Python.
 The class interface, consisting of two methods, prescribes how you could **use** the class by calling its methods.
+However, our interface does not have an implementation yet, so the testing code doesn't work.

 {% next %}

 ## Choosing an internal representation

-Each `Queue` object needs some private data storage: a place to store the elements which are added and later removed.

-As mentioned, a queue isn't much more than a list, yet with a different set of supported operations.
-Because Python supports lists, let's use those.
+As we mentioned, a queue is similar to a list, yet with a different set of supported operations.
+Any queue-type object needs to have some data storage.
+We will use a standard Python list to build our class around.
+Each queue object will *contain* its own private list object.

-To create an object that is internal to an object, we should store and retrieve it using the `self` keyword:
+To create an object that is internal to our queue objects, we should store and retrieve it using the `self` keyword:

     self._data = []

 This line creates a new list and stores it in the object under the name `_data`.
-We chose to start the name with an underscore (`_`) to indicate that the variable is private to the object, and that one should not to write code to manipulate that variable from anywhere else but the class itself.
+We chose to start the name with an underscore (`_`) to indicate that the variable is private to the object, and that one should not to write code to manipulate that variable from anywhere else but the code of the class itself.

 Because each object needs such a list from the very beginning, the line above should be placed in the *object initializer*.
 That initializer could look like this: